OpenXiangShan/GEM5/README.md

 # About

-This is the gem5 simulator for Xiangshan (XS-GEM5), which currently scores similar with Nanhu on SPEC CPU 2006.
+This is the gem5 simulator for Xiangshan (XS-GEM5), which currently scores similar with Kunminghu on SPEC CPU 2006.

 ## Features